meliodas-sama1248/Software-Requirement-Specification-Document-Analysis-and-Parameter-Identification-Using-ML/README.md

-# Software-Requirement-Specification-Document-Analysis-and-Parameter-Identification-Using-ML

-The objective of this study is to improve software development efficiency and correctness by automating the analysis of Software Requirement Specification (SRS) documents using machine learning techniques.
-Manually analyzing SRS documents is often time-consuming and prone to errors, making automation a valuable solution.
-A sample dataset consisting of 94 records was created.
-Each record included a sentence having a requirement, paired with a corresponding parameter such as Availability, Pricing Models, and others.
-The dataset was pre-processed by removing missing values, and the parameters were encoded using a Label Encoder.
-An 80:20 split was applied and divided data into two terms, which are training and testing sets.
-A machine learning pipeline was developed, utilizing a TF-IDF vectorizer to convert text data into numerical form and a Support Vector Machine (SVM) classifier for sentence classification.
-The dataset was used to train model, and performance metrics like accuracy, precision, recall, and F1-score were used to assess its performance.
-To evaluate model's categorization performance, a confusion matrix was created.
-The trained model and the label encoder were saved as .pkl files using joblib for future use, making the system easily reusable.
-For more functionality, PDF text extraction was incorporated using the PyMuPDF library.
-These sentences are classified into predefined parameters using the trained model.
-Furthermore, a chatbot was integrated using Flask and Lang chain to assist users with clarifications related to the classification results.
-Overall, this research successfully demonstrates how machine learning can be applied to automate SRS document analysis, reducing manual effort, improving accuracy, and offering a practical tool for software developers in real-world scenarios.
+# 📄 Software Requirement Specification Document Analysis and Parameter Identification Using Machine Learning

+This project aims to enhance software development efficiency and reduce manual errors by automating the analysis of Software Requirement Specification (SRS) documents using machine learning techniques.

+---

+## 🎯 Project Objective

+Manual analysis of SRS documents is time-consuming and error-prone.
+This study introduces a machine learning-based solution to automatically classify requirement sentences from SRS documents into predefined parameters such as *Availability, **Pricing Models*, and more.

+---

+## 🗂 Dataset Overview

+- *Total Records:* 94
+- *Data Format:* Sentence (Requirement) + Corresponding Parameter
+- *Preprocessing:*
+  - Removed missing values
+  - Label Encoding for target parameters
+  - Train-test split (80:20)

+---

+## ⚙ Machine Learning Pipeline

+- *Text Vectorization:* TF-IDF (Term Frequency - Inverse Document Frequency)
+- *Classifier:* Support Vector Machine (SVM)
+- *Performance Evaluation:*
+  - Accuracy
+  - Precision
+  - Recall
+  - F1-Score
+  - Confusion Matrix

+The trained model and label encoder were saved using joblib for easy reusability.

+---

+## 📥 PDF Text Extraction

+- Implemented PDF parsing using *PyMuPDF (fitz)* to extract text directly from uploaded SRS documents.
+- Sentences are then classified into corresponding parameters using the trained ML model.

+---

+## 🤖 Chatbot Integration

+To enhance user interaction and assistance:
+- A *Flask-based chatbot* was integrated.
+- Used *LangChain* for response generation and clarification support on the extracted and classified parameters.

+---

+## 💻 Tech Stack

+- Python (scikit-learn, pandas, numpy)
+- Flask (Web Framework)
+- PyMuPDF (PDF Text Extraction)
+- TF-IDF Vectorizer
+- SVM Classifier
+- LangChain (Conversational AI)
+- HTML/CSS (Frontend Interface)

+---

+## 📊 Output
+Real-time classification of requirements from uploaded PDFs Chatbot-based explanation of classified parameters Model performance summary (accuracy, confusion matrix, etc.)

+---
+## 📌 Conclusion
+This project demonstrates a powerful approach to automate SRS document analysis using machine learning.
+It reduces manual work, increases accuracy, and helps developers gain quicker insights into requirement parameters, making the software development process more efficient and intelligent.

+---

+## 🙌 Acknowledgements
+Python & Open-source Community scikit-learn, PyMuPDF, LangChain, Flask

+---

+🔗 Let’s Automate the Boring Stuff — One Requirement at a Time!